Grobogan Regency: Administrative districts

 Notes: (a) including the two kelurahan of Wirosari and Kunden. (b) including the kelurahan of Grobogan. (c) including the four kelurahan of Purwodadi, Danyang, Kalongan and Kuripan.

-The western part of Grobogan Regency within the defined Semarang Metropolitan Area covers an area of 1,145.58 km^{2} and had a population of 922,190 in mid 2024; the eastern part of the regency (outside the Semarang Metropolitan Area) covers 877.26 km^{2} and had a population of 584,184 in mid 2024.
+The western part of Grobogan Regency within the defined Semarang Metropolitan Area covers an area of 1,145.58 km^{2} and had a population of 947,401 in mid 2025; the eastern part of the regency (outside the Semarang Metropolitan Area) covers 877.26 km^{2} and had a population of 577,813 in mid 2025.

 Bordering Grobogan Regency to the north are the Demak, Pati and Kudus Regencies, to the east is Blora Regency, to the south are the Ngawi (East Java Province), Sragen and Boyolali Regencies and to the west is Semarang Regency.
-The government of the regency is led by a regent, currently Sri Sumarni.
+The southwest border of the regency is interrupted by a northward salient formed by Jumangi District of Boyolali Regency.
+The government of Grobogan Regency is led by a regent, currently Sri Sumarni.